 The Case Studies of Poor Storage

-DIY: Mr. Adams had stored his will along with his other paperwork.
-Toward the end of his life, he received many visits from family members who came to say their goodbyes.
-Some of them helped clean the house and organise a few things.
-When he passed away, his son searched for the will, which he had seen just a few months prior.
-However, the will could not be found.
+Inside Job: Mr. Adams had stored his will along with his other paperwork.
+At the end of his life, he received many visits from family members who came to bid their farewells.
+Some of them helped clean the house.
+When he passed away, his son searched for the Will, which he had seen just a few months prior; however, it couldn't be found.
 As a result, Mr. Adams's previous will, written seven years earlier, became valid.
-This situation ultimately benefited another relative who had been kind enough to help clean Mr. Adams's house just weeks before his death.
+This situation ultimately benefited another relative who had been kind enough to help "clean" Mr. Adams's house just weeks before his death.

-Cut Price Will Writers Office: Peter wrote wills and saved money by avoiding costly memberships, qualifications, insurance, and storage fees.
+Cheaper elsewhere: Peter wrote wills and saved money by avoiding costly memberships, qualifications, insurance, and storage fees.
 However, when he died unexpectedly, problems arose.
 His wife, who was in poor health, received weekly calls inquiring about the location of the client's wills.
-Over the years, Peter had stored thousands of wills in his downstairs toilet without any filing system or protection from fire, dampness, or water damage.
+Over the years, Peter had stored hundreds of wills in his downstairs toilet without any filing system or protection from fire, dampness, or water damage.

 Solicitors Vaults: Professional storage space is costly, and it’s no surprise that compromises are sometimes made in this area.